 York

 York is a walled city to the south of Durham with a fascinating history.
 Two of its most famous attractions are York Minster and the Shambles.
 The Shambles is over 900 years old and is one of the best preserved medieval streets in Europe.
-You will be able to stop in at one of the Shambles’ many cheerful cafes or have a look through the shops, which sell everything from fine china to handcrafted souvenirs
+You will be able to stop in at one of the Shambles’ many cheerful cafes or have a look through the shops, which sell everything from fine china to handcrafted souvenirs.

 York Minster is the largest medieval gothic cathedral in northern Europe, and contains some of the country’s oldest and finest stained class, dating back 800 years.